nimiq/my-summer-of-code/_posts/2014-07-22-integration-with-orcid.md

 *"[ORCID](http://orcid.org/) provides a persistent digital identifier that distinguishes you from every other researcher and, through integration in key research workflows such as manuscript and grant submission, supports automated linkages between you and your professional activities ensuring that your work is recognized."*

-We would like to integrate ORCID in Neurostars, providing two new features:
+We would like to integrate [ORCID](http://orcid.org/) in Neurostars, providing two new features:

-- Signup/login using a ORCID account (via OAuth)
+- Signup/login using a ORCID account (via OAuth);
-- Import data from a ORCID profile to a Neurostars profile
+- Import data from a ORCID profile to a Neurostars profile.

-This post is mainly about the first point.

 ---